-Catalina weather conditions, monthly temperature and rainfall averages, live satellite and 5 day forecast plus details on the best weather seasons to plan your next vacation.
+Catalina weather conditions, monthly temperature and rainfall averages, 5 day forecast plus details on the best weather seasons to plan your next vacation.

 The weather Catalina is generally consistent throughout the year with highs in the 60s and 70s but can reach the 90s and lower 100s during Southern California's Santa Ana wind events.